A Day in the Life of an Orthodox Jew

 Work and Livelihood

 In Heimishe (ultra-Orthodox) communities, many men find careers that do not require formal degrees.
-There are successful businessmen in real estate, the diamond industry, and business management.
+My neighbor two doors down runs a small real estate office; another friend's husband is in the diamond trade downtown, the kind of business built on a handshake and a reputation.
 In recent years, special Orthodox Jewish programs have emerged in fields like accounting and special education, producing CPAs and Master's-level educators.

 Women mostly work part-time, devoting the rest of their day to parenting.
 Common careers include teaching, office work, and increasingly, professional roles that allow flexibility.